 Remembering Srebrenica Scotland was established as a charity in 2015.
-It organises commemoration events to mark the acts of genocide in Bosnia in the 1990s.
+It organises commemoration community action events to mark the acts of genocide in Bosnia in the 1990s.
 Through raising awareness of this period of history, the charity hopes to build safer communities by learning the lessons of what happened and why.

 Remembering Srebrenica Scotland has produced an education pack and sees the teaching of these lessons in schools as essential to its overall mission.
 For this to be possible, teachers need support to develop both subject knowledge and curriculum design.
 The conference therefore targets these twin aspects: teachers who attend should leave feeling confident that they understand the events of the 1990s, and have a idea of how this can be built into the curriculum to suit their own school.

 The conference presenters are all volunteers for Remembering Srebrenica Scotland.
 The conference is fully funded by the charity so there are no costs for delegates, other than their travel to and from the venue.

 Following the conference, all delegates are invited to parliament for the annual commemoration of White Armband Day.
 This marks the day when the Bosnian Serb authorities in Prijedor ordered all non-Serbs to wear white armbands, and mark their houses with white flags, to identify themselves – an act with chilling parallels to the outward identification of Jews in the Holocaust.

 Cost: the conference is fully funded by Remembering Srebrenica Scotland so there is no charge for attending.

 Booking: via Eventbrite.
 Email [email protected] if you have any queries

 |1000||Welcome address: Very Rev Dr Lorna Hood, Chair of Remembering Srebrenica Scotland|